-ONE of Beitbridge’s top citrus estates is on the verge of collapse after a soldier moved in to evict the owner on Thursday at a time 30 000 trees are dying due to disruptions at the property.
+ONE of Beitbridge’s top citrus estates is on the verge of collapse after a soldier moved in to evict the owner yesterday at a time 30 000 trees are dying due to disruptions at the property.
+BY STAFF REPORTER

-Benfer Estates was established by prominent Beitbridge farmer, Ian Ferguson, who has been under siege for several years, as powerful politicians in the district sought to push him out of the property.
+Benfer Estate was established by prominent Beitbridge farmer Ian Ferguson who has been under siege for several years as powerful politicians in the district sought to push him out of the property.

 Ferguson said Darlington Muleya, believed to be a soldier, arrived in a convoy of three vehicles claiming to have an offer letter that allowed him to take over the estate immediately.

 “Muleya and his people went to my son’s house at the farm and said they were taking over the farm,” he said.

 Ferguson said the police officer commanding Beitbridge district Chief Superintendent Patrick Majuta said Muleya had shown them an offer letter, but the farmer insisted that the document was irrelevant.